 Like SRE, DevOps prizes automation and scalability.
-Methodologies like IaC commonly feature in DevOps conversations, although DevOps also has some techniques, like CI/CD, that are not closely associated with SRE.
+Methodologies like IaC commonly feature in DevOps conversations, although DevOps also has some techniques, like continuous integration/continuous delivery (CI/CD), that are not closely associated with SRE.

-At a high level, then, DevOps and SRE share similar goals and broadly similar methodologies.
-But there are important differences between DevOps and SRE:
+At a high level, then, when comparing SRE vs. DevOps, these approaches share similar goals and broadly similar methodologies.
+But there are important differences between SRE and DevOps:

 Role played by developers: SRE uses a developer’s mindset and tooling to solve the problems of IT operations.
+For example, by establishing error budgets and golden signals, teams can seek to improve service levels.
 Thus, in SRE, most things are done from a software engineer’s perspective.
-In contrast, DevOps is more about combining the skillsets of developers and IT ops engineers, rather than using the former to supplant the latter.
+In contrast, DevOps is more about combining the skillsets of developers and ITOps engineers, rather than using the former to supplant the latter.

 Organizational structure: In most cases, DevOps doesn’t replace existing developer and IT operations departments or roles.
 Companies may hire a few DevOps engineers to help guide DevOps, but they don’t replace all existing IT roles with DevOps engineers.
 In contrast, the SRE role tends to be seen as a way to replace at least IT operations.
 (This is a generalized statement and there are certainly exceptions, but overall, SRE involves greater change to organizational structure.)

-Is There a Real Difference between SRE and DevOps?
+Is There a Real Difference between DevOps and SRE?

 The above notwithstanding, it can be hard to fully explain the difference between SRE and DevOps.
 Some observers have argued that the differences are not substantial or consistent enough to be meaningful.
 Others might contend that the definitions of SRE and DevOps, as well as the approaches companies take to embrace the concepts, vary so much that it’s not really possible to offer a universal definition of either term in the first place, let alone clearly spell out how they are different from each other.